 If you invest in the ADSs in the Underwritten Offering, your interest will be diluted immediately to the extent of the difference between the public offering price per ADS and our as adjusted net tangible book value per ADS after completion of the Underwritten Offering.
-The discussion in this section does not reflect the effects of the issuance of the 2,595,996 ordinary shares and a mandatory convertible note to be issued in the June 2020 Private Placement, which is expected to close in August 2020, and our receipt of proceeds of &223.9 million (\$251.0 million, translated using the exchange rate then in effect as published by the German Central Bank (Deutsche Bundesbank)) therefrom.

 Net tangible book value per ADS represents the amount of our total assets less our total liabilities, excluding intangible assets, divided by the number of our ordinary shares outstanding as of March 31, 2020.
-As of March 31, 2020, we had a historical net tangible book value of \in 354.2 million (\$393.4 million), corresponding to a net tangible book value per ordinary share of \in 1.56 (\$1.73) (equivalent to \$1.73 per ADS).
-Our pro forma net tangible book value as of March 31, 2020 was \in 593.2 million (\$658.9 million), corresponding to a pro forma net tangible book value per ordinary share of \in 2.55 (\$2.83) (equivalent to \$2.83 per ADS), based on the total number of shares of our common stock outstanding as of March 31, 2020, and after giving effect to (i) the issuance of 1,935,488 ADSs representing our ordinary shares in connection with our acquisition of Neon, (ii) the issuance of 1,580,777 of our ordinary shares in a private placement to Fosun Pharma for proceeds of \in 45.6 million (\$50.0 million, using the exchange rate then in effect as published by the German Central Bank (Deutsche Bundesbank)) and (iii) the issuance of 2,377,446 of our ordinary shares in a private placement to Pfizer for proceeds of \in 103.9 million, using the exchange rate then in effect as published by the German Central Bank (Deutsche Bundesbank)).
+As of March 31, 2020, we had a historical net tangible book value of €354.2 million (\$393.4 million), corresponding to a net tangible book value per ordinary share of €1.56 (\$1.73) (equivalent to \$1.73 per ADS).
+Our pro forma net tangible book value as of March 31, 2020 was €593.2 million (\$658.9 million), corresponding to a pro forma net tangible book value per ordinary share of €2.55 (\$2.83) (equivalent to \$2.83 per ADS), based on the total number of shares of our common stock outstanding as of March 31, 2020, and after giving effect to (i) the issuance of 1,935,488 ADSs representing our ordinary shares in connection with the Merger, (ii) the issuance of 1,580,777 of our ordinary shares in a private placement to Fosun Pharma for proceeds of €45.6 million (\$50.0 million, using the exchange rate then in effect as published by the German Central Bank (Deutsche Bundesbank)) and (iii) the issuance of 2,377,446 of our ordinary shares in a private placement to Pfizer for proceeds of €103.9 million (\$113.0 million, using the exchange rate then in effect as published by the German Central Bank (Deutsche Bundesbank)).

-After giving effect to the issuance and sale of 5,000,000 ADSs in the Underwritten Offering at an assumed public offering price of \$91.60 per ADS, which was the last reported sale price of the ADSs on the Nasdaq Global Select Market on July 21, 2020, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of March 31, 2020 would have been €981.1 million (\$1,089.7 million), corresponding to a net tangible book value per ordinary share of €4.13 (\$4.58) (equivalent to \$4.58 per ADS).
-This represents an immediate increase in net tangible book value of €1.58 (\$1.75) per ordinary share (equivalent to \$1.75 per ADS) to existing shareholders and immediate dilution of \$87.02 per ADS to new investors purchasing ADSs in the Underwritten Offering.
+After giving effect to the issuance and sale of ADSs in the Underwritten Offering at an assumed public offering price of \$ per ADS, which was the last reported sale price of the ADSs on the Nasdaq Global Select Market on , 2020, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of March 31, 2020 would have been € (\$), corresponding to a net tangible book value per ordinary share of € (\$) (equivalent to \$ per ADS).
+This represents an immediate increase in net tangible book value of € (\$) per ordinary share (equivalent to \$ per ADS) to existing shareholders and immediate dilution of \$ per ADS to new investors purchasing ADSs in the Underwritten Offering.
 Dilution per ADS to new investors is determined by subtracting our pro forma as adjusted net tangible book value per ADS from the assumed public offering price per ADS paid by new investors.